YayunLovesCoding/must-know-excel-tips/README.md

 - select a table: select any cell --> CTRL + A

 - Copy a worksheet: hold CTRL key and drag

+- select the entire column: select a cell in that column, and then "ctl + space"